KittyGiraudel/site/_posts/2013-11-12-themes-layouts-twig.md

 Hey people!
 This post is going to be quite different from what I usually write about since it will talk about [Twig](https://twig.symfony.com/), the template engine used by [Symfony 2](https://symfony.com/).
 I came across a pretty complicated case at work so I thought I’d write a little something about it.

 But let’s put some context first: Twig presents itself as a _template engine for PHP_.
 Kind of Jekyll, but far more powerful.
-The basic idea is to create reusable templates also called "views" (basically HTML blocks) to avoid repeating the same code again and again.
+The basic idea is to create reusable templates also called “views” (basically HTML blocks) to avoid repeating the same code again and again.

 ## Some leveling-up about Twig